ashleyfrieze/spectrum/docs/VariablesAndValues.md

 });
 ```

 For cases where you need to access a shared variable across specs or steps, the `Variable` helper class provides a simple `get`/`set` interface.
 This may be required, for example, to initialize shared state in a `beforeAll` that is used across multiple specs in that suite.
-Of course, you should exercise caution when sharing state across tests
+Of course, you should exercise caution when sharing state across tests.

+**Note:** to avoid pollution between concurrent tests, `Variable` is isolated to the current thread.
+Use `SharedVariable` for multi-threaded applications - [see ParallelTestExecution](ParallelTestExecution.md)

 > from [VariableSpecs.java](../src/test/java/specs/VariableSpecs.java)